-In 2013, Kering created the Materials Innovation Lab (MIL), which is dedicated to the sourcing of sustainable materials and fabrics.
+In 2013, Kering created the Material Innovation Lab (MIL), which is dedicated to the sourcing of sustainable materials and fabrics.
 As the Lab continues to develop, Kering’s Houses have access to more than 3,800 fabric samples.
-The Sustainability Innovation Lab for Watches and Jewelry (SIL) is a similar platform, created for the Watches and Jewelry Houses.
+The Sustainable Innovation Lab (SIL) is a similar platform created for the Jewelry activities.

 Transitioning to a truly circular economy requires a complete rethink of the way we produce and use resources as well as the way we extend the life of products.